kowusu01/AIWeedDetectionClient/README.md

 ## Web frontend
-This a React application built with ChakraUI components.
+This is a React application built with ChakraUI components.
 It allows clients to upload a lawn image and sends it to a backend api for analysis.

 ### Image analysis request
 The request can be an uploaded image (bytes) or it can be a filename of one of the test files hosted in my Azure storage account.